 What Makes a Book ‘Montessori?’

-Most baby and children’s books are illustrated, and hardly any are based on real-life struggles or experiences.
-Traditional Montessori philosophy says that before age 3, kids aren’t ready for fantasy.
+Most baby and children’s books are illustrated, and hardly any are based on practical life struggles or experiences.

 At this early stage, they’re “concrete learners,” which means everything they see feels like reality.
 That’s why the concept of monsters hiding under the bed feels so real and scary for toddlers.

-Books for babies and toddlers that align with Montessori philosophy are going to teach things about the world around us.
 Most of these books feature real pictures instead of illustrations, and the storylines follow everyday experiences, like going potty for the first time or experiencing anger or sadness.

-PLEASE add any suggestions in the comments at the end!
+Please add any suggestions in the comments at the end!

 Related: Are The Lovevery Book Bundles Worth It?
 [Unsponsored Review]

-Montessori Books for Age 0-1
+Best Montessori Books for Babies

 1. Black & White Board Book